-As the biggest city in Central Texas, Austin has a duty to provide regional leadership and invite its regional partners to collaborate on solutions.
-Issues such as transportation, water resources, growth and development, environmental protection, climate change, and economic prosperity are regional in scale and scope.
-We need a platform for regional governance and coordinated comprehensive planning for our collective future.
-How can Austin lead the way to forge a productive dialogue and set of agreements?
+As the biggest city in Central Texos, Austin has a duty to provide regional leadership and invite its regional portners to collaborate on solutions.
+Issues such as transportation, water resources, development of the region, environmental protection, climate change and economic prosperity are regional in scale and scape.
+We need a platform for regional governance and coardinated comprehensive planning for our collective tuture.
+How can Austin lead the way to targe a productive regional dialogue and set of agreements?